About Trailblazers

 A. Published local digital inclusion plan

-B. Local digital inclusion plan underway or strategy document
+B. Local digital inclusion plan in development or strategy document

 Scoring & Evaluation